This is the most comprehensive guide to pain and suffering settlements online.

-Since most lawyers charge the same fee, hire a lawyer that has settled hundreds of personal injury cases.
-I suggest getting a lawyer who has dealt with your particular injury and type of accident.
+Most lawyers charge the same fee.
+Therefore, you should hire an attorney that has settled hundreds of personal injury cases.
+I also suggest getting an lawyer who has dealt with your particular injury and type of accident.
 That attorney will understand your future limitations and associated pain.

 If a Court Gives You Money for Future Medical Bills, Do They Have to Give You Money for Pain and Suffering?

 No. In Allstate Ins.
 Co. v.
 Manasse, 707 So.2d 1110 (Fla.1998), Myrda Manasse was injured in an automobile accident with an uninsured driver.
 She sued Allstate Insurance Company, her uninsured motorist insurer, for compensation.